RoddyMGrieves/rate_mapper/README.md

 of firing rate map algorithms.
 PLoS Comp.
 Bio.

 # Basic syntax
 rmap = rate_mapper(pos,spk)
-maps the positions in pos to a 2D dwellmap and the spikes in spk to a 2D spikemap, computes a 2D firing rate map
+  Maps the positions in pos to a 2D dwellmap and the spikes in spk to a 2D spikemap, computes a 2D firing rate map

 rmap = rate_mapper(pos,spk,rmset)
-uses additional settings specified by an rmset structure (see below)
+  Uses additional settings specified by an rmset structure (see below)

 rmap = rate_mapper(pos,spk,[],speedlift)
-uses a speedlift input to decrease computation time (see note 1 below)
+  Uses a speedlift input to decrease computation time (see note 1 below)

 [rmap,dmap,smap,rmset,speedlift] = rate_mapper(pos,spk,[],speedlift)
 also returns the dwell time map in 'dmap', the spike map in 'smap',